 Wondering how to cook bacon in the oven?
 Follow this easy culinary school method to start cooking bacon that is perfectly crisp every time, without any splatters of grease on your stovetop!

-But it also introduced me to something so simple, so basic, so obvious, that I was left scratching my head as to why I hadn’t thought of it before: how to cook bacon in an oven.
+But it also introduced me to something so simple, so basic, so obvious, that I was left scratching my head as to why I hadn’t thought of it before: how to cook bacon in the oven.
 Truthfully, it might have been the most useful thing I learned!

 “I tried this today, and this is an absolute genius way to cook bacon.
 It doesn’t smell up the house, doesn’t splatter, and I’m sure my husband will love not having to clean up the stove after I cook bacon.
 So this is a winner all the way around.
 Thank you!!!”